FriendsOfCake/crud/docs/configuration.md

 <?php
 class AppController extends Controller {

-	public $components = array(
+  public $components = [
     // Enable CRUD actions
-		'Crud.Crud' => array(
+    'Crud.Crud' => [
-			 // All actions but delete() will be implemented 'actions' => array(
+       // All actions but delete() will be implemented 'actions' => [
-				// The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyIndexCrudAction 'index' => array('className' => 'MyPlugin.MyIndex')
+        // The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyIndexCrudAction 'index' => ['className' => 'MyPlugin.MyIndex']
-				// The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyAddCrudAction 'add' 	=> array('className' => 'MyPlugin.MyAdd')
+        // The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyAddCrudAction 'add'   => ['className' => 'MyPlugin.MyAdd']
-				// The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyEditCrudAction 'edit' 	=> array('className' => 'MyPlugin.MyEdit')
+        // The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyEditCrudAction 'edit'  => ['className' => 'MyPlugin.MyEdit']
-				// The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyViewCrudAction 'view' 	=> array('className' => 'MyPlugin.MyView')
+        // The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyViewCrudAction 'view'  => ['className' => 'MyPlugin.MyView']
-			)
+      ]
-		)
+    ]
-	);
+  ];

 }
 ?>